nipy/nipype/doc/users/function_interface.rst

 The following snippet of code demonstrates the use of the function interface in the context of a workflow.
 Note the use of `import os` within the function as well as returning the absolute path from the Hello function.
-These are necessary, because functions are coded as strings and do not have to be on the PYTHONPATH.
+The `import` inside is necessary because functions are coded as strings and do not have to be on the PYTHONPATH.
 However any function called by this function has to be available on the PYTHONPATH.
-The absolute path is necessary because all workflow nodes are executed in their own directory and therefore there is no way of determining that the input file came from a different directory::
+The `absolute path` is necessary because all workflow nodes are executed in their own directory and therefore there is no way of determining that the input file came from a different directory::